cuba-platform/ldap-addon/README.md

 * Authentication in CUBA applications using LDAP credentials;
 * Configuration of rules for assigning roles and access groups to users;
-* Population of user details from the LDAP server.
+* Population of user details from the LDAP server;
+* Logging LDAP synchronization details.

 # Getting Started